astral-sh/packse/README.md

 The `--bg` flag can be passed to run the index in the background.

+Two package indexes are created:

+- `packages/local`: which only allows locally published packages to be installed
+- `packages/all`: which includes local packages but allows missing packages to be pulled from PyPI

+When publishing scenario packages, you should always use the `packages/local` package index; or they will not be available when installing from `packages/all`.

 When running an index in the background, state will be stored in the `~/.packse` directory.
 The `PACKSE_STORAGE_PATH` environment variable can be used to override the storage directory.
 Additionally, `--storage-path` can be passed to the `index` command to change the storage path of server state.